serenorg/serendb/docs/core_changes.md

 ## pg_waldump flags to ignore errors

-After creating a new project or branch in Neon, the first timeline can begin in the middle of a WAL segment. pg_waldump chokes on that, so we added some flags to make it possible to ignore errors.
+After creating a new project or branch in SerenDB, the first timeline can begin in the middle of a WAL segment. pg_waldump chokes on that, so we added some flags to make it possible to ignore errors.

 ### How to get rid of the patch